 We had our own unofficial celebration waiting.
 Off to the cafe to rescue the beer from next to the eskimo pies and away we went “with the windshield wipers slappin’ time, n Larry clappin’ hands”!
 We roared off in the twilight, heading east, the setting sun behind us, slightly pickled after glugging the 450ml of contraband nectar, conversations stimulated and personalities enhanced.

-Years later a nocturnal visit to Senekal involving beer would not be as much fun; more hillbilly horror than fun!
+Years later a nocturnal visit to Senekal involving beer would not be as much fun; more hillbilly horror than athletic fun!

 kranige – excellent; and handsome

 hoender – his nickname; he looked a bit like a scrawny old rooster, I guess?